thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-DEV.md

 # Guide to Debian Packages

+## Useful resources:

+Debian New Maintainers' Guide: https://www.debian.org/doc/manuals/maint-guide/index.en.html

+How to use jdeb with Maven: https://github.com/tcurdt/jdeb/blob/master/docs/maven.md

+The Debconf Programmer's Tutorial: http://www.fifi.org/doc/debconf-doc/tutorial.html

-The following changes are required to add Debian/Ubuntu package generation to a Arrowhead core system.
+**The following changes and additions are required to add Debian/Ubuntu package generation to an Arrowhead core system.**

-## File: pom.xml
+### File: pom.xml

 - Set `artifactId` to `arrowhead-SYSTEMNAME`, for example: `arrowhead-authorization`.
 If multiple versions of the same core system exist add a postfix, like `arrowhead-serviceregistry-sql`.

-- Set `classpathPrefix` to `../lib/`.

 - Under `<plugins>` add: